-(define (factorial n) (printf "Enter factorial: ~a~n" n) (if (= n 0) 1 ( n (factorial (-n 1)))))
+(define (factorial n) (printf "Enter factorial: $\tilde{a}n$ " n) (if (= n 0) 1 (\ n (factorial (- n 1)))))

 The display, printf, and newline procedures do not produce output values.
 Instead, they are applied to produce side effects.
-A side effect is something side effects that changes the state of a computation.
+A side effect is something that side effects changes the state of a computation.
 In this case, the side effect is printing in the Interactions window.
 Side effects make reasoning about what programs do much more complicated since the order in which events happen now matters.
 We will mostly avoid using procedures with side effects until Chapter 9, but printing procedures are so useful that we introduce them here.